Bake McBride: Later career

 On February 16, 1982, McBride was traded to the Cleveland Indians for Sid Monge.
 McBride said that he would have to become accustomed to pitchers in the American League, but he thought that the grass field in Cleveland would provide a more favorable playing surface for his surgically repaired knees than the artificial turf in Philadelphia.

 The trade to Cleveland made McBride an unwitting participant in controversy.
 Because Monge had refused a smaller contract offer from the Phillies when he was a free agent before the season, Marvin Miller of the Major League Baseball Players Association (MLBPA) criticized the trade as an example of collusive efforts between baseball owners to sidestep the rules surrounding free agency.
 Compensation for free agents had been a contentious issue in labor negotiations between owners and the MLBPA.

 McBride began the 1982 season as the starting right fielder for the Indians, but he suffered an eye infection and did not play after May 21.
 He had started the season hitting .365 in 27 games.
 McBride said that the eye infection was related to his contact lenses and he thought that his recovery had been delayed by trying to wear other types of contacts.
 He said that he had worn hard contact lenses since 1970, and that he had damaged his corneas by wearing contacts all of the time.
 McBride said that his corneal issue was such that he was unable to switch from contact lenses to glasses while his eyes healed.

 Just before the 1983 season, McBride said that he had not had eye problems since January, when he began wearing contact lenses made for him by doctors in Boston.
 He played in 70 games in the 1983 season, twice ending up on the disabled list.
 He filed for free agency in October 1983.

 After his playing career, McBride retired to Florissant, Missouri, where he briefly owned a liquor store.
 He was enjoying the time he could spend with his family, but the New York Mets called him with a coaching opportunity.
 In 1985, the organization hired McBride as an outfield and baserunning coach for their minor league system.
 He stayed with the organization for seven years.

+In 1989, McBride came out of retirement and played for the St. Petersburg Pelicans and Orlando Juice of the Senior Professional Baseball Association.
+He batted .296 in 29 games between both clubs; 3 games with St. Petersburg and 26 games with Orlando.

 In the 1990s, McBride was a minor league hitting coach for the Cardinals.